Heat Emission from Radiators and Heating Panels

 where

-P = the emitted heat (W, J/s)
+P = heat emission from radiator (W, J/s)

-ti = water temperature inn (oC)
+ti = water temperature inlet (oC)

-tr = water temperature out (oC)
+tr = water temperature outlet (oC)

 ta = surrounding air temperature (oC)